Adibur6/BoiBondhu/README.md

 ![Database Schema](readmeImages/DatabaseSchema.jpg)

 ## Book State Diagram
 When a user add books as posts it has many stages which we describe in Fig 2.2 as states.
 This state diagram helps us to design books/user interaction.
 Those states are given here in the following state diagram:

 ![Books State Diagram](readmeImages/BooksStateDiagram.jpg)

 ## User interface
 ### Home Page
 Before signup, this page will give a brief introduction about the application.
 When a user signs up for the first time he would be given 500 coins as a sign-up bonus.
+#### Before Sign-Up

-![Homepage Before Sign-Up ](readmeImages/HomePageBeforeSignup.jpg) After signup, it will give a welcome message.
+![Homepage Before Sign-Up ](readmeImages/HomePageBeforeSignup.jpg) After Sign-Up, it will give a welcome message.
+#### After Sign-Up
 ![Home Page After Sign-Up ](readmeImages/HomePageAfterSignUp.jpg)

 ### How to Swap